MikeRogers0/MikeRogersIO/src/_videos/2021-05-07-how-to-do-glob-imports-in-postcss.md

 layout: video
 title: How to do Glob Imports in PostCSS
 id: D8J-WhJuXv0
-published_at: '2021-05-07T17:34:01+00:00'
+published_at: '2021-05-07T15:49:39Z'
+---
----Using glob imports is a great way to reduce the amount of work required to manage your CSS files.
+Using glob imports is a great way to reduce the amount of work required to manage your CSS files.
 Here is how I use postcss-import-ext-glob in PostCSS in my projects.

 # Sources